3 Great Ways to Maintain Neutrality in Meetings as the Facilitator

 This part is not about asking participants whether they liked the facilitation, it’s about determining if the group reached their desired outcomes through the facilitation process and if they held conversations that needed to be had.

-Co-facilitation means having someone else in the room who can see where you might have slipped out of neutrality and can help you reflect on why it happened.
+Co-facilitation means having someone else in the room who can see the examples of where you might have slipped out of neutrality and can help you reflect on why it happened.

 Co-facilitation is a great way to receive feedback, as long as you partner with someone more experienced.

-You are invited to learn more about facilitation, our workshops and ‘The Art & Science of Facilitation‘ book and Virtual Book Tour.
+You are invited to learn more about facilitation, our workshops and ‘The Art & Science of Facilitation‘ book and Virtual Book Tour, and download this FREE resource, The Facilitation Planning Toolkit!

-Lastly, we extend an invitation to those who are ready to gain team coaching competency, including facilitation and agile team coaching by learning about our Coaching Agility From Within Cohort.
+Lastly, we extend an invitation to those who are ready to gain team coaching competency and confidence, including facilitation and agile team coaching by learning about our Coaching Agility From Within Cohort.